DC Cherry Blossoms in 2021

+DC Cherry Blossoms in 2021

 News reports and cherry blossom watchers often talk about the “peak bloom” date.
 But that’s not exactly the same thing as what we might commonly refer to as “full bloom” or the “blooming period.”

 Often the news reports themselves get confused.
-If the National Park Service issues a prediction that peak bloom will be April 8-12, it does not mean that the flowers will start blooming on April 8 and stop on April 12, which is how some (but not all) news reports wrongly interpret it.
+If the National Park Service issues a prediction that peak bloom will be April 8-12, it doesn’t mean that the flowers will start blooming on April 8 and stop on April 12, which is how some (but not all) news reports wrongly interpret it.
 It also doesn’t mean that they’ll even be in full bloom for that entire time.

 So it’s useful to know what that means if you’re planning your own visit.
 The peak bloom date is an important milestone in the process, but it’s not the only day when you can see beautiful cherry blossoms in bloom.

 What the Peak Bloom Predictions Mean

 The official forecast for the peak bloom period is issued by the National Park Service.
 It is their horticulturalists that look after these remarkable trees.
 Their predictions are based on a mix of historical data, weather observations and forecasts, long experience in working hands-on with the trees (some of the NPS horticulturalists are at least second generation cherry blossom carers), and direct observations of a specific group trees.
 In particular, they look at the maximum temperatures in the weeks leading up to the bloom and convert those into a kind of point system--they've worked out that the blossoms need a certain number of these heat points to push them from their winter dormancy to full bloom.

 More recently, another group has joined the cherry blossom peak bloom prediction fray: the Washington Post‘s Capital Weather Gang.
 They rely heavily on detailed analysis of historical weather data and weather forecasting models.